azurejelly/standalone-nuvotifier/README.md

-# standalone-nuvotifier
+# azure's NuVotifier fork
-Standalone NuVotifier server implementation.
+A NuVotifier fork with Redis forwarding support and a standalone server implementation.
 From the original README:
 > NuVotifier is a secure alternative to using the original Votifier project.
 > NuVotifier will work in place of Votifier - any vote listener that supports
 > Votifier will also support NuVotifier.